-Weather plays an important part in the operations and maintenance of an offshore wind farm, as it determines when you can access the turbines, so nearly all actors need weather information.
+Weather plays an important role in the operations and maintenance of offshore wind farms, particularly as it determines when you can access the turbines, so all sides of operation will need accurate, continuous weather information.

 Weather also determines what kind of output you get from the turbines.
-If there’s a lot of wind, you get more output than if there’s less wind, so that means you want to do maintenance when the winds are low to minimize downtime, and that’s also when it’s easiest and safest to access the turbines.
+If there’s a lot of wind, you get more energy output than if there’s less wind, which means you will likely want to do maintenance when the winds are low to minimize downtime.
+This is also when it’s easiest and safest to access the turbines.

-We have received really good feedback from wind farm owners, grid operators, and power traders on the service, the usability, the quality of the forecasts – so I believe we are state-of-the-art there.
+We have received really good feedback from wind farm owners, grid operators, and power traders on the service — the usability, the quality of the forecasts — so I feel confident in the services we provide.